liuhongboCM/stable-diffusion-webui-generate-forever/README.md

 # stable-diffusion-webui-generate-forever
-this is an extension for web-ui, which allows users to generate images forever and interrupt the task at anytime
+this is an extension for web-ui, which allows users to generate images forever and interrupt the task at anytime.